Heritage homes in St. Andrews by the Sea, New Brunswick

 Drone Roof Inspection in St. Andrews

 I use drone technology for every home inspection in St. Andrews and throughout Charlotte County.
 Aerial inspections provide detailed overhead documentation of roof conditions, property layout, and site drainage patterns without the safety risks of walking on potentially compromised roof surfaces.
-This split-level home in St. Andrews demonstrates typical roof configurations I inspect, including multiple roof planes, valleys, and chimney penetrations that benefit from comprehensive drone documentation.
+Multiple roof planes, valleys, and chimney penetrations benefit from comprehensive drone documentation.

 Winter Home Inspections in St. Andrews

 I conduct home inspections year-round in St. Andrews, including during winter months when certain conditions become more visible.
 Cold weather inspections reveal heat loss patterns, ice damming potential, and how homes handle freeze-thaw cycles.
-This raised bungalow represents a common home style in St. Andrews, and I assess all accessible components and systems regardless of season, adapting my approach to work safely and effectively in New Brunswick coastal weather conditions.
+I assess all accessible components and systems regardless of season, adapting my approach to work safely in New Brunswick coastal weather conditions.

 Home Inspections in St. Andrews

 I inspect homes throughout St. Andrews, from historic properties in the town centre to residential neighbourhoods and waterfront areas.
-This two-storey home with deck additions represents the type of property modifications common in the area.
 I pay particular attention to how decks and additions connect to the main structure, examining building envelope transitions, structural support, and potential moisture entry points.
-St. Andrews homes often require assessment of coastal exposure effects and the unique challenges that come with proximity to the Bay of Fundy.
+St. Andrews homes often require assessment of coastal exposure effects.

 Inspecting homes in St. Andrews requires a different mindset than inspecting in suburban communities.
 The combination of heritage construction, relentless coastal exposure, seasonal use patterns, and complex geology creates challenges that I've learned to identify through years of experience in Charlotte County.